The only thing worse than being blind is having sight but no vision.

 – Helen Keller

-Most people think external things will give them happiness.
-Graduate from college.
+E.g.: Graduate from college.
 Get a good job.
 Get married.
 Have kids.
+(You get the idea!)

-The problem: these milestones that we learn from society won’t automatically leave you fulfilled.
+The problem is that these milestones that we learn from society won’t automatically leave you fulfilled.

 I know this personally because I went to law school because I was expected to.
 I passed the bar and got a good paying job.
 But I didn’t like what I was doing at all.
 I knew I wanted more.
 Life is too short to spend it doing something I hate.
 So, I started a blog.
 This led to me quitting practicing law and pursuing a career as a financial planner.
 Now, I get to write, blog, and help people manage their money.
 I’m doing things in line with the vision I have for my life.